Posts Tagged ‘budget dining’

 (972) 471-5462

 Hard Eight wins the trophy when it comes to presentation.
 How else to woo the undecided patron but with a smoker full of barbecued meats right next to the checkout stand?
 On several visits, the whole chicken dipped in a lemon-herb butter sauce garnered my undying affection.
 Hard Eight cooks a good brisket, when one remembers to ask for a nice moist, off-the-point cut, but it doesn’t compare to Rudy’s.
-As with most BBQ establishments, side dishes are an afterthought at Hard Eight.
+As with most BBQ establishments, side dishes–though plentiful–are an afterthought at Hard Eight.
 Their cornbread salad, while interesting, evoked the dryness of some of their meats.
 Their jalapeno corn lacked flavor and punch.
 I am definitely not a fan of their bland barbecue sauce, which tasted more like a brown gravy than anything resembling barbecue sauce.
 Now…if you like beans, you can stock up all you like at Hard Eight, since it comes free with every meal.
 Just fill up at the serving station at the other end of the dining room.
-Speaking of which, Hard Eight’s dining area looks comfortable and clean, more than I can say than a lot of hole-in-the-wall joints…but perhaps that’s the chain atmosphere of Hard Eight, since they have 3 location in North Texas.
+Speaking of which, Hard Eight’s dining area looks comfortable and clean–with redneck appeal–more than I can say than a lot of hole-in-the-wall joints…but perhaps that’s the chain atmosphere of Hard Eight, since they have 3 locations in North Texas.

 Is it the best BBQ in Texas?
 Not by a long shot.
 But it’s good enough ‘que in a suburban setting…should the need arise for you to fill your belly with smoked meats.
+It’s also a great venue to bring your out-of-town guests for an introductory taste of Texas BBQ.

 My rating: 3.5 stars